 - Standing in your outdoor area, let your child shake the bag a bit.
 Then put it on the ground and stand clear!

 Get ready to see chemistry in motion!
-As the vinegar and baking soda combine, they'll produce carbon dioxide, inflating the bag until it's bursting at the seems.
+As the vinegar and baking soda combine, they'll produce carbon dioxide, inflating the bag until it's bursting at the seams.
 When the bag can no longer contain what's inside, it will burst, creating a very loud pop.
-A very fun experiment for kids.
-Just keep extra materials on hand.. they'll likely want to do this one again.
+Be sure to keep extra materials on hand—they'll likely want to do this one again.
 Bombs away!